Hire a Top Freelance Developer (In 2021)

 A couple of downsides of a freelance marketplace are limited search options and generalized fields of expertise.
 This is usually a problem with large freelancing platforms that aren’t geared towards specific industries.

 Think about it this way: when you search for "android software developers" on Upwork, your results will include iOS software developers that don’t have any expertise in android software development.
 This can be especially difficult when you need developers who can design a site or app using specific programs like Python, API, PHP, Java, ect.

 Therefore, you must sift through the results to find the candidate with the qualifications that meet your needs.
 Some marketplaces that are focused on specific industries have advanced search options.
-These platforms, on the other hand, often have weaker support system compared to giants like Upwork.
+These platforms, on the other hand, often have weaker support systems compared to giants like Upwork.

 In the end, even well-developed, reputable systems cannot be entirely risk-free.
 Savvy cheaters can use fake credentials, work well, and then disappear in the middle of the project which can be harmful to the success of client satisfaction on your site, and even the privacy of your company data if they turn out to be a fake developer.
 Sometimes disputes may not end up the way you wanted, and it is important to focus on hiring the right developer so you don’t end up with a disappointing product or waste your time.

-Now, software development is a serious endeavor that requires a lot of time, skill, dedication, and responsibility.
-Most businesses that need these services don’t have endless budgets, so it’s important for them to get things right the first time.
+Now, software development jobs are serious endeavors that require a lot of time, skill, dedication, and responsibility.
+Most businesses and companies that need these services don’t have endless budgets, so it’s important for them to get things right the first time.
 When failure and risk is not an option, what do you do?
 You make sure your investment is worth it and spend time learning more about what you need and who would make the best developer for your projects.